Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

-- Women whose parents have divorced have a 60% higher divorce rate than average; men whose parents divorce have a 35% higher rate.
+- Women whose parents have divorced have a 60 percent higher divorce rate than average; men whose parents divorce have a 35 percent higher rate.

 - Children from divorced families drop out of school at more than twice the rate of those from intact families.

 - Among teenage and adult females, parental divorce is linked to lower confidence, earlier sexual activity, greater delinquency, and difficulty establishing fulfilling, lasting adult heterosexual relationships.
 Yet the divorce usually occurred years before any difficulties were observed.

 - A major indicator of potential teen suicide—an exploding problem—is parental divorce and living with only one parent.

 - Most children watch a staggering 5,000-plus hours of television by the time they enter the first grade—and will have watched over 19,000 hours by the end of high school.
 This is more time than they will have spent in class during all those same years!

 - By age 18, a youth will have witnessed an astonishing 200,000 acts of violence on television, including 16,000 murders, and this number is climbing.

 - “In 2015–16, about 12 percent of public schools reported that cyberbullying had occurred among students at least once a week at school or away from school” (National Center for Education Statistics).